javi-gil/javi-gil/README.md

 ✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [CV](https://www.adityavsingh.com/resume.html) for more details about me.
-I'm open to feedback and suggestions!
+📄 &nbsp;Please have a look at my [CV](https://www.javigil.com/cv.html) for more details about me.

 - 🎯 Portfolio website: [Portfolio](https://varadbhogayata.github.io/)